Learn more about upcoming zoning changes.

 Servicing capacity

-All single-family and duplex areas that propose will be permitted to accommodate more housing, but at time of application for additional housing, the City will require applicants to consider the individual lots servicing capacity of local infrastructure such as sewer, water, and drainage or other utility requirements.
+All single family and duplex areas will be permitted to accommodate more housing, but at time of application for additional housing, the City will require applicants to consider the individual lots servicing capacity of local infrastructure such as sewer, water, and drainage or other utility requirements.

-One secondary suite permitting for a legal housing unit
+One secondary suite permitted for a legal housing unit

 The BC Building Code permits only one secondary suite per house, provided that the owner also occupies the house and both dwelling units combined are considered a single real estate entity.